barneyb/johann/README.md

 * `29` - Bad operator
 * `37` - Some types of invalid block nesting

-Most errors are not yet caught, and may result in compiler crashes or the emission of incorrect/invalid assembly codes.
+Most errors are not caught, and may result in compiler crashes or the emission of assembly codes which cannot be assembled or cause crashes.